Tazaf/masrad-dfa-js-module-practice/README.md

   - `utils.js` - Contains miscellanous functions
 - All your modules should be placed in an `app` directory in the `js` folder

+**Your task is to figure out how to use ES6 import syntax to export functions when necessary and import them elsewhere.**

 > The app should behave exactly the same after you breaking the code ;)